 "I learned about business development.
 I strengthened my ability to conduct Internet research.
 I became more familiar with international companies and international websites.
 My Spanish improved.
 I learned about NGOs, and about Spanish and European culture.
 I learned how it feels to be far away from home in a place where you don't really speak the language.
 I now have an even greater appreciation for international students and immigrants in America.
 I also learned that I am more adventurous than I thought I was."

-However, other students, especially those from the STEM backgrounds (Science, Technology, Engineering, and Mathematics) struggle with balancing the obvious value of international experience with completion of rigorous academic coursework.
+However, other students, especially those from STEM (Science, Technology, Engineering, and Mathematics) backgrounds struggle with balancing the obvious value of international experience with the completion of a rigorous academic workload.
 IAESTE, or the International Association for the Exchange of Students for Technical Experiences, was first established in 1948 and now has more than 80 official member countries that host and send students abroad for technical internships each year.

 Through IAESTE, which is represented and administered in the United States by Cultural Vistas, students travel to host countries where they complete paid internships at companies, universities, and research organizations.

 Remarkably, IAESTE participants receive a stipend that generally covers at least the cost of living.
 With more programs like this one, international experience as a requirement could become more widespread and thus help more students gain experience, both academically and professionally, abroad.

 Studying and interning abroad is a life-changing experience.
 People with experience living overseas bring the world closer together and promote a shared understanding and appreciation of diverse peoples, values, cultures, and aspirations.
 The organizations championing its permeation into all walks of college student life know that international experience is vital to a healthy outlook and global career.
 But the unfortunate reality is that gaining these experiences abroad is still not accessible to everyone.